 Once deregistered, the aircraft’s airworthiness certificate is revoked.

 The owner of the aircraft on 1 July each year has to pay the annual registration and participation levy.

-If the aircraft is sold or transferred to a new owner before 30 June, the new owner is responsible for this payment.
+If the aircraft is sold, and the change of possession processed before 1 July, the new owner is responsible for the payment.

 If purchasing an aircraft after 30 June, the new owner should make sure the annual registration fee and the participation levy have been paid.
 If not, the aircraft could be de-registered.

 If the fee or levy is not paid within six months of being invoiced, the Director of Civil Aviation may revoke your aircraft’s certificate of registration and airworthiness certificate – effectively de-registering the aircraft.